-Mr Justice Nicklin has ordered that Samantha Walker pay care home manager Kim Suttle £55,685.06 in libel and harassment damages after instigating a hate campaign against her based on false allegations that she had abused her dog.
+In Suttle v Walker EWHC 396 QB Mr Justice Nicklin ordered Samantha Walker to pay care home manager Kim Suttle £55,685.06 in libel and harassment damages after instigating a hate campaign against her based on false allegations that she had abused her dog.

 The Claimant Ms Suttle was walking one of her dogs on 24 March 2018 when she was confronted by a stranger, later identified as the Defendant Samantha Walker.
 Ms Walker, who videoed the confrontation on her mobile telephone, accused Ms Suttle of beating her dog.
 Ms Walker, a passionate animal lover who donates to animal welfare charity, strenuously denied striking her dog or any cruelty (the Judge noted that the video clips did not identify any animal cruelty).

 Later that day the video clips appeared on a Facebook “vigilante” group titled “Justice for Animals Brutally Abused UK”.
 The videos subsequently appeared on a YouTube channel titled "Kim Suttle dog abuser".
 Ms Walker ran the Facebook group anonymously, but was unmasked in June 2018 when Brett Wilson LLP, acting for Ms Suttle, obtained a Norwich Pharmacal Order against Facebook Ireland Limited.
 Disclosure from Facebook included details of Ms Walker’s personal profile page, from which Ms Suttle was able to identify Ms Walker as the individual who had confronted her.